 Blue Danube Airport Linz Austrian Airlines, Lufthansa, Ryanair and Air Berlin are the main airlines servicing the Blue Danube Airport, 13km southwest of the centre.
-There are flights to Vienna, Salzburg and Graz, as well as Berlin, Frankfurt, Düsseldorf, Stuttgart and Zürich.
+There are flights to Vienna, Salzburg and Graz, as well as to Berlin, Frankfurt, Düsseldorf, Stuttgart and Zürich.
 Ryanair serves London Stansted.

-Kärnten Airport Klagenfurt’s airport is 3km north of town and served by the low-cost airline germanwings.
+Kärnten Airport Klagenfurt’s airport is 3km north of town and served by the low-cost airline Germanwings.